flipacholas/Architecture-of-consoles/articles/playstation-3.md

 - The size of a word is **64-bits**.
 - There are **64-bit general-purpose registers** (32 to be exact).
 - The data-bus is _at least_ 64-bit wide: in the next sections of the article, you'll see it's **much wider** than that, but for now, keep in mind that transferring 64-bit words **won't penalise performance**.
 - The address bus is 64-bit wide: in theory, the CPU can access up to **16 exabytes of memory**.
 Now, in practice, this is very costly if the machine doesn't house all that memory.
-So, modern CPUs delegate addressing to the Memory Management Unit (MMI) to provide more uses to the address bus.
+So, modern CPUs delegate addressing to the Memory Management Unit (MMU) to provide more uses to the address bus.

 Finally, the PPU implements the **PowerPC ISA version 2.02**, including optional opcodes for floating-point square root {{< cite "cpu-prog_tut-23" >}}.
 It's also been extended with a group of SIMD instructions called **Vector/SIMD Multimedia Extension** (VMX).
 On the other side, some elements are missing from the original specification, such little-endian mode (in fact, Cell only operates in big-endian) and just a handful of opcodes.
 {{% /inner_markdown %}}